CatChenal/Geocoders_Comparison/GeocodersComparison/report/README.md

 Thank you, drygiel!

-There is this glitch, tough:
+## New Report:

+* `sliderReport.html` is the html report above mentioned; uses `custom_slid.css`.

+It is functional only on <a href="https://catchenal.github.io/assets/sliderReport.html" target="_blank">my GH page</a>.

-I've tried linking to images and frames using relative and absolute address, but the result is the same, the images or frames are not rendered.
+ I've tried launching it via [htmlpreview](http://htmlpreview.github.io/) but the images or frames are not rendered whether the linking to images and frames is done using relative or absolute address.